• Skip to primary navigation

 No oven space, no problem: If you’re short on oven space, you’re in luck.
 We only need some refrigerator space and time on the smoker.
 Reserve your oven for all those family favorite side dishes and desserts.

 Related: Can’t get enough turkey recipes?
-Try my smoked turkey wings, smoked turkey thighs or maple turkey legs.
+Try these smoked turkey wings, smoked turkey thighs, maple turkey legs, smoked spatchcock turkey or turkey chops.

 Ingredients